massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_04_lab_ak.md

     > **Note**: The label for this option might be hidden.
 You can get labels by hovering over the icons in the Data Explorer pane.

-1. On the query tab, enter the following text:
+1. From the query tab, enter the following text:

     ```
     SELECT * FROM models